rabilrbl/chatgpt-bot/README.md

 * Easy to use with simple commands:
     * `/start`: Greet the bot and get started.
     * `/help`: Get information about the bot's capabilities.
 * Send any text message to trigger the generation process.
+* Restrict the bot to specific users or groups.

 ### Requirements